-Drive goes to the rear via a seven-speed AMG DCT-SPEEDSHIFT dual clutch gearbox.
+Across the range, drive goes to the rear via a seven-speed AMG DCT-SPEEDSHIFT dual clutch gearbox.
 This rear transaxle system offers decent weight distribution, with 47 per cent of the car's weight up front and 53 per cent aft.
 Depending on the model, the transmission offers up to five different driving modes: 'controlled efficiency', 'sport', 'sport plus', 'individual' and 'race' - the latter offered exclusively on the GT S. All versions are fitted with a standard locking differential.
 The GT receives a mechanical unit, while in a move that might be opposite to that which you expected, the GT S is fitted with an electronic version.
 The GT S also gets active driveline mounts which continuously isolate the mass effects of the engine and transaxle.

 Design and Build

-Like the SLS, the GT is built around a lightweight aluminium body structure that, in this case, weighs a mere 231 kilos.
+Like the old SLS, the GT is built around a lightweight aluminium body structure that, in this case, weighs a mere 231 kilos.
 Drop inside and you're greeted with a broadly sweeping dash with a hugely chunky centre console.
 The sightlines at first seem a bit pinched but the driving position is lovely and Mercedes has fitted a beautifully tactile steering wheel.
 There's even an element of practicality too, Mercedes realising that cars in this class are built to be used rather than looked at.
 The rear hatch allows access to a luggage compartment with a capacity of some 350-litres.

 Market and Model

-The interior's beautifully finished, with aluminium shift paddles, silver chrome trim elements and sports seats in ARTICO material.
+Whichever variant you choose, you'll find that the interior's beautifully finished, with aluminium shift paddles, silver chrome trim elements and sports seats in ARTICO material.
 A free-standing 7-inch central display is located centrally above the four ventilation outlets.
 The driver operates the seat heating, PARKTRONIC, the hazard warning lights and, depending on the equipment, the extendable rear aerofoil using the buttons in the top control panel in the roof frame.
 The GT S also gets an instrument cluster with a 224mph speedometer scale and red colour highlights, plus a performance steering wheel in black nappa leather and DINAMICA microfibre, an AMG emblem embossed in the centre armrest and upholstery in ARTICO and DINAMICA microfibre.
 As an option, the silver chrome trim can be swapped out for carbon fibre, matte silver fibreglass or black diamond.
 AMG GT buyers can further boost performance of their car through the fitment of optional carbon-ceramic brakes and Michelin Pilot Sport Cup 2 tyres.

 Cost of Ownership

 For a car with a turbocharged V8 engine, fuel economy isn't as catastrophic as you'd imagine.
-The GT returns 30.4 mpg and emits 216g/km of CO2, while the GT S doesn't impose too much of a penalty for its additional 48PS, returning 30.1mpg and emitting 219g/km.
+The GT returns 30.4 mpg and emits 216g/km of CO2, while the GT S doesn't impose too much of a penalty for its additional 34bhp, returning 30.1mpg and emitting 219g/km.
 Both cars get better economy and lower emissions than something like a Honda S2000.